-When most people think about increasing the value of their home, they tend to think about big-ticket items: kitchen remodel, bathroom overhaul, new floors, etc. And they’re not wrong – those large-scale, expensive projects can bring equally big returns.
-But what about if your budget is more in line with a meal for 2 at a nice restaurant?
+When most people think about increasing the value of their home, they tend to think about big-ticket items: kitchen remodels, bathroom overhauls, new floors, etc. And they’re not wrong – those large-scale, expensive projects can bring equally big returns.
+But what about if your budget is more in line with a meal for two at a nice restaurant?

-There are 3 basic categories that reno projects can fall into: remodeling, refinishing, and redressing.
-It’s the 3rd category where hardware comes into play.
+There are three basic categories that renovation projects can fall into – remodelling, refinishing, and redressing.
+It’s the third category where hardware comes into play.
 New cabinet hardware, faucets, doorknobs, and accessories all fit the bill for a redress that won’t break the bank.
-Here are my top tips to make the most of a hardware makeover.
+Here are my top tips if you want to a hardware update in your home.

 The old saying, “it doesn’t have to match, it has to go,” is as true in design and renovation as it is in fashion.
 So pick a finish or 2 that complement each other and use those throughout your whole house.
-Open concept spaces will especially benefit from the consistency.
-Companies like Taymor, who carry extensive lines of hardware make it easy to maintain a streamlined look.
+Open concept spaces will especially benefit from consistency.
+That said, you can certainly mix and match hardware, just make sure you’re following some basic guidelines.

 Think Modern, but Classic

-It’s true that accessories are an inexpensive way to experiment with design trends, as opposed to, let’s say, bright red cabinets that you may want to replace in 2 years.
+It’s true that accessories are an inexpensive way to experiment with design trends, as opposed to, let’s say, bright red cabinets that you may want to replace in two years.
 And if you really feel strongly about a specific wacky drawer pull or doorknob, knock yourself out.
-That said, the idea of a redress is to update the space, so it’s usually a good ideas to pick clean, modern pieces that won’t go out of style in 6 months – that contradicts the point of replacing them in the first place!
+That said, the idea of a re-dress is to update the space, so it’s usually a good ides to pick clean, modern pieces that won’t go out of style in 6 months – that contradicts the point of replacing them in the first place!